GJDuck/e9patch/doc/e9tool-user-guide.md

 * The `static` version of some arguments gives the address relative to the ELF base, given by the formula: *runtime address = ELF address + ELF base*.
   This corresponds to the value used by the matching.
+* The `NAME[i]` argment will either be an integer or a string, depending on corresponding value type from the `NAME.csv` file.

 ---
 ##### <a id="pass-by-pointer">2.2.1.1 Pass-by-pointer Arguments</a>